Alexandre Barro Chambrier

-Alexandre Barro Chambrier (born 25 August 1958) is a Gabonese politician who has been the vice president of the government of Gabon since 2025.
+Alexandre Barro Chambrier (born 25 August 1958) is a Gabonese politician served as vice president of the government of Gabon in 2025.
 Prior to his tenure as vice president of the government he was Deputy Prime Minister, Minister of Oil, Mining and Hydrocarbon, and Executive Director of the International Monetary Fund.

 Early life and education

 Alexandre Barro Chambrier was born in Paris, France, on 25 August 1958, to Roselyne and Marcel Éloi Rahandi Chambrier.
 His father co-founded the Gabonese Democratic Party and was president of the National Assembly of Gabon.
 He graduated from Université Paris IX Dauphine with a degree in management sciences.
 He was an economics professor at the University of Libreville.

 Career

 Chambrier was an economic advisor to the Ministry of Commerce and the Secretary of State for Culture and Francophonie from 1988 to 1990.
 He was an economic and financial advisor to Prime Minister Casimir Oyé-Mba from 1990 to 1994.
 From 1994 to 2002, he was alternate administrator and then administrator of the International Monetary Fund.

 From 2004 to 2009, Chambrier worked for the multiple ministries dealing with the environment and economy.
 On 14 January 2011, he was appointed as Minister of Oil, Mining and Hydrocarbon.

 The coup d'état against President Ali Bongo was supported by Chambrier, but he called for Albert Ondo Ossa to be installed as president.
 On 22 January 2024, he was appointed as Deputy Prime Minister.
 President Brice Oligui Nguema appointed Chambrier as vice president of the government on 5 May 2025.

 Chambrier supported Jean Ping in the 2016 presidential election.
 He is the chair of Rally for the Fatherland and Modernity and was its presidential candidate in the 2023 election.